open-innovations/register-of-members-interests-proto/src/docs/index.md

 Practically, this means that they are the names of files in the `src/_data/features/` folder of the git repo.
 Create a new file in this folder and define the features as key/value pairs to add a suite of features within a new scope.

-Secondly, scopes are referenced in the state files (found in the `src/_data/states/` folder).
+Secondly, scopes are referenced in the ruleset files (found in the `src/_data/rulesets/` folder).
-This defines the scope for the given state, and features in scope namespaces other than this are removed from consideration.
+This defines the scope for the given ruleset, and features in scope namespaces other than this are removed from consideration.
 Scopes here must match the names of the scopes defined in the features folder.

 #### Feature